Gianbho/react-project-s2i/README.md

 ## Usage

 The homepage will start asking for 3 ingredients you really like (all required) and then for 3 that you hate.
 After that it will show you a list of suggested recipes.

+If the recipe shown is vegan, the preview will also show a little icon of a green plant in the top right corner.

 The heart at the bottom of every recipe container will save in localStorage the chosen recipe.